uo bar

 My work sits at the intersection of the natural and social sciences, and its interdisciplinary focus reflects my deep commitment to integration across the anthropological subfields, and between anthropology and other disciplines such as human & comparative physiology, medicine, epidemiology, psychology, nutritional sciences, molecular biology, and ecology & evolutionary biology.

-research addresses topics such as the influence of social and environmental factors on health (including chronic and infectious/parasitic diseases, as well as mental health issues), human adaptation to environmental stressors (e.g., physiological adaptation to cold stress), aging in global context, biomarkers of physiology and health obtained using minimally invasive techniques, and the evolution of the human diet.
+Research.
+My research addresses topics such as the influence of social and environmental factors on health (including chronic and infectious/parasitic diseases, as well as mental health issues), human adaptation to environmental stressors (e.g., physiological adaptation to cold stress), aging in global context, biomarkers of physiology and health obtained using minimally invasive techniques, anthropological practice, and the evolution of the human diet (see below for more details).
 I've been honored nationally for my research, including being elected Fellow of the American Association for the Advancement of Science (AAAS) in 2013.
+Here's a link to my publications and to my Google Scholar Profile

-Teaching and Mentoring.
 I teach a variety of courses in the Department of Anthropology and the Global Health program, including Human Growth and Development (ANTH 369), Evolutionary Medicine (ANTH 175), and Emerging Infectious Diseases and Pandemics (ANTH 410/510), as well as the the Health Sciences Academic Residential Community (ARC) (UGST 112).
 I have also recently started teaching an upper division and graduate seminar class called Healthy Aging, though the full title is How Evolutionary Medicine Can Help Us Live a Long, Healthy, and Meaningful Life (ANTH 410/510).
+I have been honored for my teaching and mentoring, including being named the UO

 Williams Fellow in 2012 in recognition of distinguished undergraduate teaching, receiving a NACADA national faculty advisor award in 2015, and being honored by UO with a Faculty Research Mentor Award in 2024.
 I was one of the founders and on the original Advisory Board of the Provost's Teaching Academy, which is one of the main drivers of UO's teaching culture.
 For more info on my teaching, check out my Teaching Academy Profile.
-Also, I regularly share teaching materials with educators including lecture materials, discussion activities, and research assignments--just drop me a line.
+Read more about my Teaching, Mentoring, and Campus Leadership

 Service, Leadership, and Community Engagement.
 I am very active in campus and professional leadership (including serving as UO's Associate Vice Provost for Undergraduate Research and Distinguished Scholarships [2016-2020] & Vice President of the American Association of Physical Anthropologists [2016-2018]).

 I recently served on the Editorial Committee of Annual Review of Anthropology (2019-2023) and as the President of the Human Biology Association (2022-2024).
 I was one of the founders of Oregon's Corona Corps, which provided contact tracing and support to Lane County and the State of Oregon.
 And, I was co-organizer (with Siobhain McGuinness) of the 2017 March for Science in New Orleans; the event was estimated to have had ~7000 attendees.
+Much of my research and teaching addresses social determinants of health and I am committed personally and professionally to reducing global inequities.
+I am also deeply invested in the health and well-being of my community and state, partnering with a variety of local organizations (e.g., Huerto de la Familia, Black Thistle Street Aid, and HIV Alliance) to increase health care access.

 Primary Academic Appointment